NCLEX OB and Maternity Nursing: What to Study and What to Expect

 How to Prepare for NCLEX OB Questions

 OB questions on the NCLEX require you to think about two patients at once and to prioritize care based on the greatest risk.
 The best way to prepare is with practice questions that simulate these complex scenarios.
 On NCLEX PrePro, we have a dedicated OB/Maternity category with NGN-style questions that will help you develop the clinical judgment skills you need.
+Our preeclampsia/HELLP case study walkthrough demonstrates the exact NGN-style reasoning OB questions reward.

 Ready to master OB and maternity nursing for the NCLEX?
 Take a free practice test and see how our questions can help you prepare.
-Or, get lifetime access to our entire platform for just $29.
+Or, get full access to our entire platform for just $29.